- What Is The Average Life Expectancy In Canada?

 Addressing Indigenous Life Expectancy Gaps in Canada

-While Canada’s average life expectancy is high, it’s critical to acknowledge the disparities Indigenous communities continue to face.
-According to government reports, the life expectancy of First Nations, Métis, and Inuit populations can be up to 10 years lower than the national average.
-These gaps are not due to genetics but stem from systemic issues such as intergenerational trauma, limited access to quality healthcare, unsafe housing, and higher rates of chronic diseases.
+While Canada’s average life expectancy is high, it is important to acknowledge disparities faced by Indigenous communities.
+Life expectancy for First Nations, Inuit, and Métis populations has historically been lower than the national average, due to systemic factors such as intergenerational trauma, limited access to healthcare, housing insecurity, and higher rates of chronic disease.

 Canadian public health strategies increasingly aim to bridge this gap through culturally appropriate care, investment in community health infrastructure, and Indigenous-led health initiatives.
 Programs like the First Nations Health Authority in British Columbia serve as a model for self-determined healthcare delivery.